timfelle/neko/doc/pages/case-file.md

 The case file defines all the parameters of a simulation.
 The format of the file is JSON, making it easy to read and write case files using the majority of the popular programming languages.
-JSON is heirarchical and, and consists of parameter blocks enclosed in curly braces.
+JSON is hierarchical and, and consists of parameter blocks enclosed in curly braces.
 These blocks are referred to as objects.
 The case file makes use objects to separate the configuration of different parts